liminoid/liminoid-js/README.md

 const repl = new Repl();

-// each call to run() returns a promise that
+// each call to run() returns a promise that resolves
-// resolves to a Result() of the last expression repl
+// to the Repl() object.
+The value of the executed
+// expression is stored as `.value` on the Repl() repl
   .init(['numpy'])
   .then(repl => repl.run('import numpy as np'))